Ankouno/SMW-Data/Misc/MWL File Format.md

 &nbsp;&nbsp;&nbsp;&nbsp;Bit 0 of byte 0 indicates the current level is exported from SMA2.
 &nbsp;&nbsp;&nbsp;&nbsp;All other bits are currently unknown/unused (U/J/SMAS are not indicated, nor is FastROM, SA-1, or SuperFX).

-Finally, there is the following 48-byte string (vertical bars used for spacing):
+Finally, there is a 48-byte block reserved for comments.
+This data can be anything and has no impact on the actual MWL, although Lunar Magic writes the following string there (vertical bars used for spacing):

 ```text
 |Lunar Magic x.xx|